 The bad thing about these yaks is that you will always get wet while paddling because there is always a tiny amount of water at the bottom of the yak.

-We can't promise you won't fall out of a sit-in kayak if you stand up.
+If you stand up, we can't promise you won't fall out of a sit-in kayak.
 Even if you are a beginner, you can't stand upright in an open kayak because of how it is made.
 And you already know that it's not as easy to stand up in a kayak as it looks in those commercials and videos.

 Open kayaks are the best choice for fishing because they are more suited to this task.
-Anglers find it easier to stand up on these kinds of yaks.
-Anglers can see more fish, structure, and bait when standing up.
+Anglers find it easier to stand up on these kinds of yaks, and Anglers can see more fish, structure, and bait when standing up.
 Also, it's normal to get wet when you're fishing, just like it's normal for water to splash into your yak.
-The sit-on-top will be a better choice because it has scupper holes that drain water on their own.
+The sit-on-top will be better because it has scupper holes that drain water.

 On the other hand, advanced and experienced kayakers who like to paddle fast and for a longer time like to use closed yaks, also called sit-inside boats.
 They are also suitable for kayaking in cold weather because the yak skirt will keep you dry and warm.

-After all of this, you should consider what the kayak is made for, what you need, and what you like to do.
-Then click the "buy" button, close your eyes, and think about all the fun you'll have.
+After all this, you should consider what the kayak is made for, what you need, and what you like to click the "buy" button dorayaki, close your eyes, and think about all the fun you'll have.
 Oops!
-We think you should plan where you will go kayaking for the first time after this exciting open kayak vs closed kayak, how you will get there, and where you will store your new yak.
+We think you should plan where you will go kayaking for the first time after this exciting open kayak vs. closed kayak, how you will get there, and where Kayakill stores yKayakew yak.

 A sit-on-top kayak's open deck allows the paddler to cast, fight, and land fish more effectively than a closed-cockpit kayak.
 Some models feature pedal drives that allow you to keep both hands free while fishing on wide, stable fishing sit-on-tops.